Chukwuemeka-Ike/deepRacerControllers/README.md

 # deepRacerControllers

-A collection of controllers for the AWS DeepRacer which currently include parallel parking and lane following ROS nodes.
+The packages in this repo are controllers for the AWS DeepRacer which command different behaviors for the robot including parallel parking and lane following using ROS nodes.